codebrainz/geany-themes/README.markdown

 point and there is more information in the [Geany Manual][geany_manual].
 No programming skills are required at all to help out.

+_UPDATE: Since Geany r5596, the substitution and mappings hackery is no longer needed.
+Geany now supports copying the styling of one filetype to another.
+I've removed those parts from geany-themes, simplifying the entire project.
+__Sweet!__ _

 ## Installation: ##